tmart234/tmart234.github.io/_posts/2022-04-08-cyber-risk.md

 title: Cybersecurity Risk
 ---

-I wanted to discuss some shower thoughts that I've had recently around how we percieve Cybersecurity risk.
+I wanted to discuss some shower thoughts that I've had recently around how we perceive Cybersecurity risk.
 I recognize that the subject of cybersecurity risk is not very sexy.
 So being my first post, I gave the blog a HOT title.

 First, if you haven't already, check the whitepaper <a href="https://resources.sei.cmu.edu/asset_files/WhitePaper/2018_019_001_538372.pdf">Towards Improving CVSS.</a>
 TL;DR: of the paper is it identifies 3 critiques for CVSS to resemble Risk: